Health Services Staff:

 Medicaton Request and Release Requirements

-If medication is to be given during school hours the following requirements must be met:
+If it’s necessary that a medication be given during school hours the following requirements must be met:

 - Prescription and Over the Counter medication must be prescribed by a licensed physician/dentist, and permission is granted for verbal and/or written communication between the school staff and the prescribing physician/dentist regarding this medication.

-- By signing the Medication request and release form, the parent/guardian with legal custody understands that under state law; CNP Board of Education, CNP School District, or employees of the District shall not be liable to the student, student’s parents/guardians for civil damages for any personal injuries to the student which result from acts of omissions and/or adverse effects of this medication.
+- By signing the Medication request and release form, the parent/guardian with legal custody understands that under state law; CNP Board of Education, CNP School District, or employees of the District shall not be liable to the student or the student’s parents/guardians for civil damages for any personal injuries to the student which result from acts of omissions and/or adverse effects of this medication.

 - The parent/guardian will promptly notify the school of any change or discontinuation of this medication and will provide the school with a new prescription bottle and physician order.
 Written or verbal changes from parent/guardian CAN NOT be accepted.